DoctorWkt/MMU09/Docs/design.md

 ## Page Mapping

 The MMU only controls RAM mapping.
-In kernel mode, the ROM is always contiguous from `$8000` to `$FFFF` except for the I/O space at `$FExx`.
+In kernel mode, the 32K of ROM is always contiguous from `$8000` to `$FDFF` except for the I/O space.
 But the RAM from `$0000` to `$7FFF` and, in user mode, the RAM from `$8000` to `$FEFF` gets mapped through the MMU.

-When the CPU tries to access RAM at an address, the bottom thirteen bits of the address act as the offset into the page, and these go directly to the RAM device.
+When the CPU tries to access RAM at an address, the bottom thirteen bits of the address act as the offset into the page and these go directly to the RAM device.
 The top three bits go into the MMU and select one of the eight page table entries stored there.
 The low six bits of the entry are combined with the thirteen bits of page offset to create a 19-bit physical address which goes to the 512K RAM